 United Nations Secretary General, Kurt Waldheim arrived in Kampala, Uganda, on Saturday (26 July) for the Organisation of African Unity (O.

-United Nations Secretary General, Kurt Waldheim arrived in Kampala, Uganda, on Saturday (26 July) for the Organisation of African Unity (O.A.U.)
+Background: United Nations Secretary General, Kurt Waldheim arrived in Kampala, Uganda, on Saturday (26 July) for the Organisation of African Unity (O.A.U.)
 Summit meeting.
 He was greeted at Entebbe airport by senior Ugandan officials and dancers.

 Dr. Waldheim flew in from Egypt where he had been discussing developments in the Middle East with Egyptian President Anwar Sadat.
 At a news conference on his departure, he warned that the coming three months were crucial to the search for peace.